 Winter is a great time to get into a neti habit because indoor air is very dry and dry nasal passages make us more vulnerable to air-borne infections and irritants.
-Mucus is a protective layer that traps allergens and microscopic particles that can lead to respiratory issues (including dust, mold, bacteria, etc).
+Mucus is a protective layer that traps allergens and microscopic particles (including dust, mold, bacteria, etc) that can lead to respiratory issues.
 Running a humidifier at home is a great idea, and in addition to neti for cleansing, you can keep your nasal passages moist and protected by using nasya, or Ayurvedic nasal oil.

 I used to see nasya oils sold near the neti pots in nature food stores, but there seems to be a dearth of this product lately.
 In any case, I knew I had all the ingredients I needed at home, so I decided to make my own.
-Using a base of sesame oil, I re-used a small bottle that previous contained essential oils (a Living Libations Poetic Pits bottle) and added, to this 5 mL bottle, about 10 drops of eucalyptus oil, 8 drops of peppermint oil, and 4-5 drops niaouli (you can also use tea tree; niaouli is similar to tea tree and is a strong anti-viral/anti-bacterial but is gentler to skin).
-In this most recent batch, I also put a few drops of the famed Thieves blend, a midieval recipe used during the time of the Black Plague.
+Using a base of sesame oil, I re-used a small bottle that previous contained essential oils (a Living Libations Poetic Pits bottle) and added, to this 5 mL bottle, about 4 drops of eucalyptus oil, 3 drops of peppermint oil, and 1-2 drops niaouli (you can also use tea tree; niaouli is similar to tea tree and is a strong anti-viral/anti-bacterial but is gentler to skin).
+In this most recent batch, I also put a drop of the famed Thieves blend, a medieval recipe used during the time of the Black Plague.
 Shake well to mix the oils.
 NOTE: Depending on your sensitivity to essential oils, you may want to put half the amount of essential oil.

 Traditionally, nasya is done by laying down and dripping customized nasya preparations into the nose, of which there are as many recipes as there are issues pertaining to nose and throat.
 Some nasya recipes call for herbs boiled in milk and added to various oils, etc. While my nasya recipe or means of administration is not traditional Ayurveda, I think it is in keeping with the idea of calming vata, protecting and supporting the delicate mucus membranes of the nose, and adding another layer of defense by using essential oils with anti-microbial properties.